shanalikhan/code-settings-sync/README.md

 ## Steps To Get the Github Key.

 This extension required your GitHub Account Personal Access Token.
 You can create one simple by looking into the following pictures.
+Make sure you add **GIST** in scope.

 **Goto Settings / Personal Access Tokens / Generate New Token**

 ![Goto Settings / Personal Access Tokens](http://shanalikhan.github.io/img/github1.PNG)

-**Select Scopes**
+**Select GIST From Scopes**

 ![Select Scopes](http://shanalikhan.github.io/img/github2.PNG)